AdaCore/gnatstudio/docs/users_guide/extending.rst

 Creating custom graphical interfaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. index:: pygtk
+.. index:: pygobject

 GPS is based on the Gtk+ graphical toolkit, which is available under many platforms and for many programming languages.

-In particular, GPS comes with pygtk, a python binding to Gtk+.
-Using pygtk, you will be able to create your own dialogs and graphical windows using the python capabilities provided by GPS.
+In particular, GPS comes with pygobject, a python binding to Gtk+.
+Using pygobject, you will be able to create your own dialogs and graphical windows using the python capabilities provided by GPS.

 See the menu `Help->Python Extensions`, in particular the `GPS.MDI` documentation, for a sample of code on how to create your own graphical